 Something changes, however, when the team is soundly and unexpectedly defeated by an opponent.
 Frustrated and bitterly disappointed, Coach Brooks forces his players to return to the ice, despite their exhaustion, and makes them run drills, all the while asking, “Where are you from?”
 Finally, one of the players answers, “We are from Team USA.”

 No Separatists on God’s Team

-I can’t help but believe that amid this epidemic, God is asking, “Where are you from?”
+I believe that amid this pandemic God is asking, “Where are you from?”
 He doesn’t want any separatists on His team.
 He’s not interested in our credentials, denominations, race or our nationalities.
-After all, Jesus walked among the hated Samaritans, praised the centurion’s faith, ate with the tax collector and elevated the lives of the lowly, including the aged, infirmed, women and children.
+After all, Jesus walked among the hated Samaritans, praised the centurion’s faith, ate with the tax collector and elevated the lives of the lowly, including the aged, sick, women and children.
 He warned, “If a kingdom is divided against itself, that kingdom cannot stand.
 If a house is divided against itself, that house cannot stand” (Mark 3:24).

-Our world can’t afford Christian grandparents to remain silent or spiritually separated from other believers, especially as we face this epidemic.
+Our world can’t afford Christians to remain silent or spiritually separated from other believers, especially as we face this pandemic.
 God is calling us to unite in prayer, regardless of race, denomination or socio-economic status.
 He is calling us to raise our voices in one accord and to ask Him to eradicate COVID-19 from the face of the earth.